 The first about hour after getting it he also kept gagging occasionally but never actually got sick.
 He did however get up multiple times for water, progress right? — Hiroaki kitty’s mom

-Visit the Aratana website for a complete list of Entyce FAQs but in the meantime, here are the most important things to know about Entyce:
+Visit the Aratana website for details and in the meantime, here are the most important things to know about Entyce:

 - This is a supportive measure, not a cure for inappetence.